maxibor/maxibor.github.io/content/post/rocksdb/index.md

 ### Batch operation

-One way to speed up RockDB, is to perform operation in batch, instead of performing them one by one.
+One way to speed up RockDB, is to perform operations in batch, instead of performing them one by one.

 ```python
 import rocksdb